x2125001/WonderProject/README.md

 </p>
 <h1 align="center">## Description </h1>
 In this Project, thousands of tasks from Dework, the web3-platform are scrapped and analyzed.
 Specifically, data extraction, ingestion, cleaning & wrangling, KPI analysis, visualization, topic modeling, and bounty regression are implemented.
-For Visualization please run the following command under the directory of stremlite:

 ```sh
 streamlit run KPIs.py